Prince527GitHub/Duck-Dungeon/README.md

-# Duck Dungeon Reboot (DDR)
+# Duck Dungeon Reboot [Luncher]
-Duck Dungeon Reboot, or DDR for short, is a game where you play as a duck.
-An evil goose has stolen your bread, and you must bring it back.
-You will face many obstacles in your quest to bring back the holy bread.
+This is where the launcher get's it's files.
+Like the background and the version number.